 Once treated, sanitized, and pressurized, greywater is then classified as “on-site treated non-potable water” and can safely be used for toilet flushing and other non-potable uses.
 The amount of sink and shower usage in a building usually coincides with toilet flushing, so there is supply every day to meet demand.
 In most cases, greywater harvesting can easily supply 100% of the building’s toilet flushing needs and still have water remaining for irrigation or cooling tower make-up.
 That daily availability also greatly reduces the cost of water storage as compared to a rainwater harvesting system.
 A typical residential building can easily save one to three million gallons of municipal water per year with greywater harvesting.

 Although states facing long-term drought such as California have already begun greywater harvesting, other western states facing long-term drought and even those facing short-term drought could benefit from greywater harvesting.
 Because precipitation cannot be controlled and is often an unreliable source of recyclable water, greywater harvesting provides a constant source of reusable water, reducing pressure on the municipal water supply, which is especially important in drought conditions.

 Wahaso – Water Harvesting Solutions has extensive experience in developing and managing greywater systems for commercial properties.
 Our processes remove all suspended solids and thoroughly sanitize the water so it is crystal clear and safe for reuse to flush toilets, irrigate landscaping or make up water to evaporative cooling towers.
-Wahaso’s process meets the stringent NSF-350 standard for commercial greywater reuse.
+Wahaso’s process meets the current standards for commercial greywater reuse in all communities.
 For more information about Wahaso’s greywater harvesting systems, click here or contact us today!